AneriPatel23/hiring-engineers/answers.md

 •	And ensure that it will notify you if there is No Data for this query over the past 10m.

 Creating the monitors was straightforward.
 The documentation had explanation of all the variables like is_alert, is_warning, is_no_Data and more.
 I referred to the documentation for every step and was able to do it successfully with the help of that.
 I have created different messages based on system in alert, warning or no_data state.
+I read in the documentation regarding how to give host name and ip in the alert message.
 Host name and host ip is displayed by surrounding it in sets of curly braces.

 **This is the monitor created:**